Detection of a R\'enyi Index Dependent Transition in Entanglement Entropy Scaling: Discussion

 The converse does not hold.
 As illustrated by the Tomonaga--Luttinger liquid, $\bar{S}_\alpha$ can track $S_\alpha$ even when $S_1$ differs from $S_\alpha$ by subleading corrections.
 Thus $\bar{S}_\alpha\asymp S_\alpha$ is consistent with both ``no transition'' and ``transition masked by finite size'' scenarios, and should be interpreted as inconclusive.
 Even in this regime, however, $\bar{S}_2$ remains a rigorous (and often tight) lower bound on $S_1$ that can be computed at essentially no extra conceptual cost once symmetry-resolved data are available.

 Beyond the explicit construction analyzed here, it would be valuable to identify additional symmetry-conserving families of states, and, more importantly, microscopic local Hamiltonians whose low-lying states realize them, that exhibit a R\'enyi-index-dependent change in the leading entanglement scaling.
+A recent proposal along these lines suggests that fine-tuning of interactions in Rydberg quantum simulators \cite{mukherjee:2026qs} may realize Motzkin physics with $s\ge1$.

-One concrete motivation comes from measurement-based quantum computation (MBQC), where a computation is driven by adaptive local measurements on a pre-prepared entangled resource state (with the cluster state as the canonical example) \cite{RaussendorfBriegel2001,BriegelEtAl2009MBQC}.
+A concrete motivation to search for such behavior comes from measurement-based quantum computation (MBQC), where a computation is driven by adaptive local measurements on a pre-prepared entangled resource state (with the cluster state as the canonical example) \cite{RaussendorfBriegel2001,BriegelEtAl2009MBQC}.
 In this setting, entanglement is necessary to evade efficient classical simulation, but the relevant requirement is not simply a large bipartite entropy: universal resources must possess an entanglement structure that grows with system size (as quantified, for example, by entanglement-width measures), and generic highly entangled states can in fact be poor resources \cite{VidalSim2003,VanDenNest2006,GrossFlammiaEisert2009}.
 A parallel line of work aims to realize MBQC resources as gapped ground states of local Hamiltonians (and in favorable cases within symmetry- or topology-protected phases) in order to leverage spectral gaps and global constraints for robustness \cite{BrennenMiyake2008,RaussendorfHarrington2007,ElseBartlettDoherty2012}.
 Because such Hamiltonian settings often come with conservation laws by design or by microscopic constraint, our symmetry-aware lower bound $\bar{S}_2$ provides a practical way to certify growing von Neumann entanglement from experimentally/QMC-accessible second-\ren data, mitigating cases where $S_2$ underestimates $S_1$ by suppressing rare symmetry sectors.

 Finally, while we have focused on a single conserved $U(1)$ charge, the formalism extends naturally to other Abelian symmetries, and suggests analogous diagnostics for non-Abelian symmetry resolution and gauge constraints, where the sector structure of $\hat{\rho}_A$ is even more constrained \cite{Calabrese:2021sr,Bianchi:2024na}.